stanfordnlp/stanza/_pages/word_vectors.md

 ### Ottoman Turkish

 As of UD 2.15, there is an Ottoman Turkish treebank large enough to use for models, [BOUN](https://github.com/UniversalDependencies/UD_Ottoman_Turkish-BOUN).
-Using the CoNLL 17 shared task vectors for this treebank on POS gives a small improvement.
+Using the CoNLL 17 shared task vectors for Turkish on this treebank's POS gives a small improvement.
 Again, other suggestions are welcome.

 | Pretrain    | UPOS  | XPOS  | UFeats | AllTags |
 | :---------: | :--:  | :--:  | :----: | :-----: |